woctezuma/add-free-licenses/README.md

 <p>

-**Caveat:** I recommend **not** to use this procedure because this does not return an **exhaustive** list of appIDs, e.g. demos are missing.
+**Caveat:** I recommend **not** to use this procedure because the list of appIDs is not **exhaustive** , e.g. demos are missing.

-There is a procedure built into the script at [`Luois45`][luois45-gpl-repository] which parses a list of appIDs from the [`/games/?tab=all`][steam-tab-all] web-page.
+A procedure built into the script at [`Luois45`][luois45-gpl-repository] parses a list of appIDs from the [`/games/?tab=all`][steam-tab-all] web-page.

 **NB:** the "game details" part of your Steam profile have to be public in order to use this method.